-This Statement of Additional Information ("SAI") is not a prospectus, and it should be read in conjunction with the prospectus dated November 1, 2022 (the "Prospectus"), as may be amended from time to time, of the Palmer Square Income Plus Fund and Palmer Square Ultra-Short Duration Investment Grade Fund (each, a "Fund," and together, the "Funds").
+This Statement of Additional Information ("SAI") is not a prospectus, and it should be read in conjunction with the prospectus dated November 1, 2023 (the "Prospectus"), as may be amended from time to time, of the Palmer Square Income Plus Fund and Palmer Square Ultra-Short Duration Investment Grade Fund (each, a "Fund" and, together, the "Funds").
 Each Fund is a series of Investment Managers Series Trust (the "Trust").
 Palmer Square Capital Management LLC (the "Advisor") is the investment advisor to the Funds.
 A copy of the Prospectus may be obtained by contacting the Funds at the address or telephone number specified below.
-The Funds' Annual Report to shareholders for the fiscal year ended June 30, 2022 is incorporated by reference herein.
-A copy of the Funds' Annual Report can be obtained by contacting the Funds at the address or telephone number specified below.
+The Funds' Annual Report can be obtained by contacting the Funds at the address or telephone number specified below.